ShichengChen/Online-Judge-Code/README.md

 # How to solve it

-- could we use brute force
+- could I use brute force
-- could we solve it by greedy and dp
+- could I solve it by greedy and dp
 - monotonically increasing or decreasing, binary search

+# How to test my solution

+- use small data
+- test it well before write code